Basics

 Sentiment analysis use cases & applications

 The applications of sentiment analysis are diverse and expansive.
-For instance, in the realm of politics, sentiment analysis can be used to gauge public opinion on policies or candidates, offering insights that can guide campaign strategies.
+For instance, in politics, sentiment analysis can be used to gauge public opinion on policies or candidates, offering insights that can guide campaign strategies.

 In the healthcare sector, sentiment analysis can capture patient feedback, allowing providers to fine-tune their services and improve patient experiences.